adamcarrier/Newport-News-Open-Police-Data/README.md

 ## Plotting the reports

-Using the `plot-reports.R` file, you can run the `plotReports` function to automatically display every police activity stored in the CSV file data sets on a Leaflet map.
+Using the `plot-reports.R` file, you can run the `plotReports` function to automatically display all police activity stored in the CSV file data sets on a Leaflet map.
 For this to work, you must provide the working directory where these repo files are stored.

 Currently, only the Daily Arrest Report is plotted, as I still need to build out the other reports and loop through them to plot them all.